VIDA-NYU/reprozip/reprozip/README.rst

 Additional Information
 ----------------------

-For more detailed information, please refer to our `website <http://vida-nyu.github.io/reprozip/>`_ as well as our `documentation <http://reprozip.readthedocs.org/>`_.
+For more detailed information, please refer to our `website <http://vida-nyu.github.io/reprozip/>`_, as well as to our `documentation <http://reprozip.readthedocs.org/>`_.

 ReproZip is currently being developed at `NYU <http://engineering.nyu.edu/>`_.
 The team includes: